 Alumni from the classes of the past 20 years can establish a scholarship at a lower level with some restrictions.

-If you have any questions, please do not hesitate to contact Jeremiah Stevens at email@example.com.
+If you have any questions, please do not hesitate to contact Michael Zarobe at firstname.lastname@example.org.